apache/causeway-site/content/applib-guide/how-tos/how-to-01-160-How-to-create-or-delete-objects-within-your-code.md

 object - in order that it may be persisted to the object store, and in order that any services that the new object needs are injected into it.

-Just specifying `new
+Just specifying `new Customer()`, for example, will create a `Customer` object, but that object will *not* be known to the framework.
+Such an object *can* (as of `1.3.0-SNAPSHOT`) be persisted by the framework.
+However any services will not be injected into the object until such time.
+Also, the [default value for any properties](how-to-03-017-How-to-specify-default-value-of-an-object-property.html) will not be setup, nor will the [created callback](how-to-07-070-How-to-hook-into-the-object-lifecycle-using-callbacks.html) be called.

-        Customer()`, for example, will create a Customer object, but that object will *not* be known to the framework.
-However, since we do not want to tie our domain objects to a particular framework, we use the idea of a 'container' to mediate, specified by the `org.apache.isis.applib.DomainObjectContainer` interface.
-See ? for the full list of methods provided by DomainObjectContainer.
+Therefore, the recommended way to instantiate an object (and mandatory prior to `1.3.0-SNAPSHOT`) is to do so through the framework.
+However, since we do not want to couple our domain objects too closely to Isis, we use the idea of a 'container' to mediate, specified by the `org.apache.isis.applib.DomainObjectContainer` interface.
+The full list of methods provided by `DomainObjectContainer` can be found [here](../reference/DomainObjectContainer.html).

 This interface defines the following methods for managing domain
 objects:

--   `<T> T
+-   `<T> T newTransientInstance(final Class<T> ofClass)`
-                newTransientInstance(final Class<T>
-                ofClass)`

     Returns a new instance of the specified class, that is transient (unsaved).
 The object may subsequently be saved either by the user